guibou/PyF/Readme.md

 The implementation is unit-tested against the reference python implementation (python 3.6.4) and should match its result.
 However some formatters are not supported or some (minor) differences can be observed.

 ### Not supported
+,p

-- Number `n` formatter is not supported
+- Number `n` formatter is not supported.
+In python this formatter can format a number and use current locale information for decimal part and thousand separator.
-- Alternative `#` forms for all floating point representations are not supported.
-Theses forms allow the result of the conversion to always contain a decimal-point character.
 - Python support sub variables in the formatting options, such as `{varname:.{precision}}`, we should too.
 - Python literal integers accepts binary/octal/hexa/decimal literals, PyF only accept decimal ones
+- Python support adding custom formatters for new types, such as date.
+This may be really cool, for example `[f|{today:%Y-%M-%D}`.

 ### Difference